leehambley/opinions/README.md

  * `cancel_dislike(something_dislikeable)`
  * `like?(something_likeable)`

-These methods can be passed instances of any class which has those emotions defined.
+These methods can be passed instances of any class which has those opinions defined.

 **Passing anything else will cause undefined behaviour.**

 ## Inspiration

 *Opinions* is inspired by [`schneems/likeable`](https://github.com/schneems/Likeable).
-A few things concerned me about that project, so I wrote *emotions* after contributing significant fixes to *likeable*.
+A few things concerned me about that project, so I wrote *opinions* after contributing significant fixes to *likeable*.

 ### What's different from *Likeable*?

-* There are no hard-coded assumptions about which emotions you'll be using, that's up to your project needs.
+* There are no hard-coded assumptions about which opinions you'll be using, that's up to your project needs.

 * There are no callbacks, these are better handled with observers, either in the